aeternity/aex141-nft-collection-example/README.md

     - mutable attributes are especially interesting for game items, where you can for example collect experience points for the NFTs
     - of course any usecase is possible

-## Example collection: Apes stepping into the MetaVerse
+## Example collection: Apes stepping into the Metaverse

 For this example we used [DALL-E 2](https://openai.com/dall-e-2) to generate some images based on the text `apes stepping into the metaverse`.